dottomm/skatepark-coalition/src/pages/posts/workshop.md

 Lots of great commentary and questions.

 The attendees were glad to have a company as reputable as Grindline help design a skatepark Petaluma can be proud of.
-I think the consesus was community wants to keep the exisiting skatepark and develop a new skate feature with the current funds ($469,000), and look to philanthropy and fund raising to keep the project going.
+I think the consesus was community wants to keep the exisiting skatepark and develop a new skate feature with the current funds ($469,000), on a new piece of land that can accomodate a larger skatepark and look to philanthropy and fund raising to keep the project growing.